johnstegeman/dotfiles/docs/customizing.md

 ## Making configuration changes and updating the chezmoi repository

 Generally, you can either edit dotfiles using `chezmoi edit` against the real dotfile or go to the chezmoi local store (there is a function `cmcd` that will take you to that directory) and edit the local store.
 There's also a `cmedit` function that will open visual studio code anchored in the local store directory.
-If you edit the local store, you will need to use `chezmoi apply` (or fhe alias `cmap`) to get the changes applied to the real files.
+If you edit the local store, you will need to use `chezmoi apply` (or the alias `cmap`) to get the changes applied to the real files.
 You can use normal git functions to commit changes, push to/pull from the remote, etc. If you like a character-based GUI, this configuration includes lazygit (accessible from the alias `lg`).

 ## Installing additional Homebrew formulae/casks